Table of Contents

 - From Settings → Users & Teams → Users, click Show deleted users.

-- Use search and filters as needed to locate the deleted account.
+- Use search and filters to locate the deleted account.

 Restore a deleted user